gov-cy/govcy-express-services/README.md

 - Else if the `pageTemplate` does not include a `form` element in the `main` section, the system will treat it as static content and will:
   - Not perform the eligibility checks
   - Display the static content

+When designing form pages, refer to the Unified Design System's [question pages pattern](https://gov-cy.github.io/govcy-design-system-docs/patterns/question_pages/).

+**Error pages**
+Pages that can be used to display messages when eligibility or submission fail are simply static content pages.
+That is pages that do not include a `form` element.

 **Notes**:
 - Check out the [govcy-frontend-renderer's design elements](https://github.com/gov-cy/govcy-frontend-renderer/blob/main/DESIGN_ELEMENTS.md) for more details on the supported elements and their parameters.